WooCommerce Code Reference

 get()

-public get(string $id) : mixed
+public get(string $id) : object

 See the comment about ContainerException in RuntimeContainer::get.